What is the Fair Debt Collection Practices Act (FDCPA) and what can debt collectors do? More importantly, what are they not allowed to do?

 You have the right to dispute a debt you don’t believe that you owe.
 This is a critically important tool that the FDCPA guaranteed to consumers.

 The first step is to inform the debt collector that you’ll be disputing the debt and request a written debt verification letter.
-Collectors have 30 days to provide this to you and collection calls and letters must stop while the debt is being verified.
+Collectors have an indefinite amount of time to validate the debt, but collection calls and letters must stop while the debt is being verified.

 The verification letter should include a whole host of information, including: